H. Truong / Stanford University

 I also study the case of AI ethics, examining the structural contradictions shaping the work and careers of “ethics entrepreneurs” working in technology companies.

-My current book project, Follow Me: Influencers, Platforms, and the Rise of the Follower Economy, is an ethnographic study of content creators on social media platforms.
+My current book project, Follow Me: Influencers, Platforms, and Careers, focuses on content creators on social media platforms.
 Drawing on case studies ranging from drama channels to vegan YouTubers and “dad” influencers and influencer marketers, it shows how structural forces reproduce precarity and inequality in social media careers, while also nudging influencers toward interpersonal drama and sometimes the production of problematic content.
 I discussed it in the Ethnography Atelier podcast.

 I received my PhD in Sociology from Princeton University and the EHESS (Paris).
 I’m a co-editor of the Princeton Studies in Cultural Sociology at Princeton University Press.